joshyam-k/thesis/gelman-bda-notes/ch2.md

 p(\theta | y) \propto \theta^y(1-\theta)^{n-y}\theta^{\alpha - 1}(1-\theta)^{\beta - 1} = \theta^{y + \alpha - 1}(1- \theta)^{n - y + \beta - 1} = \text{Beta}(\alpha + y, n - y + \beta)
 $$

+We call this property *conjugacy*, when the posterior distribution follows the same parametric form as the prior distribution.
+Conjugacy is mathematically convenient in that we know the form of the posterior distribution. (i.e it's easy to understand the results, and the computations are usually simpler).
+That being said, conjugate priors may not be possible, and the good news is that nonconjugate priors do not pose any new *conceptual* problems.